kelvinn44/FED-Assignment-1/README.md

 ### Features Left to Implement
 - Album carousel to browse through the various albums from the band in the about page.
-- The band tour schedule list in the tour page.
 - Add item to cart in the merch page (if possible).

 ## Testing